joshuadavidthomas/django-github-app/README.md

 #### `Repository`

-Tracks repositories where your app is installed and provides high-level methods for GitHub operations:
+`django_github_app.models.Repository` tracks repositories where your app is installed and provides high-level methods for GitHub operations:

 ```python
 from django_github_app.models import Repository